 Each of the 18 holes at Augusta National has a name derived from a tree, flower or plant on the course.
 Some include Tea Olive, Magnolia and Holly.
 The 11th, 12th and 13th holes are collectively known as Amen Corner, due to the difficulty of the holes in combination with the wind in that location.

 The club was restricted to white men from the time it opened in 1932 until it admitted its first black male member in 1990.
 In 2012, Augusta National admitted its first women members: former Secretary of State Condoleezza Rice and South Carolina investor Darla Moore.
-Augusta National’s official list of members is confidential; however, Bloomberg included CEOs and billionaires, among other high earners, in its 2015 list of the club’s verified and speculated members.
+Although Augusta National’s official list of members is confidential, Golf Monthly lists billionaires and other high earners in the club’s speculated members.

 As is generally the case among the most famous golf courses in the world, the cost of initiation is steep, with reported figures varying widely.
-Golf.com reported in April 2019 that the initiation fee is in the ballpark of $40,000.
+SportsCasting reported in 2021 that the initiation fee is in the ballpark of $40,000 — cheap by the standards of world-class golf clubs.

 Pine Valley Golf Club